SEC, FINRA & MSRB Sanctions Against JP Morgan Securities

 The White Law Group, LLC is a national securities fraud, arbitration, and investor protection law firm.
 Since 2010, the firm has handled more than 800 FINRA arbitration cases nationwide, representing investors in claims involving:

-With more than 30 years of securities law experience, our attorneys have the expertise to help investors pursue recovery of their losses.
+With more than 30 years of securities law experience, our attorneys have the experience to help investors pursue recovery of their losses.